 Hartsook helps nonprofit organizations unleash The Power of Philanthropy™ through creative fundraising counsel while maintaining the highest standards of excellence and ethical practice.

 We strive to continually expand nonprofit organizations’ capacity to unleash the Power of Philanthropy.

-We help nonprofit organizations harness the Power of Philanthropy through smart counsel and superior strategies that help their donors, volunteers and employees fulfill their dreams.
+We help nonprofit organizations unleash the Power of Philanthropy through smart counsel and superior strategies that help their donors, volunteers and employees fulfill their dreams.

 - Exemplary client service